• Skip to primary navigation

 Ingredients in french onion chicken

-• Butter: First, you will need 3 tbsp of butter.
-2 tbsp will be used for the onions and 1 tbsp for the chicken.
+• Butter: you’ll need 3 tbsp butter, 2 tbsp for the onions and 1 tbsp for searing the chicken.
+Ghee works well, too.

 bowl of caramelized onions